rakeshrapaka/AI-ML-Course/Day1.md

 | **Reinforcement** | Model learns by trial and error using feedback (reward/punishment) | Train a drone to navigate through a maze    |

 ---

-Great, Rakesh!
-Let’s start your **AI journey** with simple, digestible lessons—full of analogies, visuals, and hands-on exercises.
-I’ll act like a personal tutor guiding you at your pace.

----

-## 🧠 AI Lesson Series: Beginner Track

-### 🎯 Learning Goal

-By the end of this series, you'll confidently understand:

-1. What AI, ML, and DL are
-2. The 3 types of learning (Supervised, Unsupervised, Reinforcement)
-3. Core algorithms (like Decision Trees, K-Means, Q-Learning, etc.)

----

 ## 👣 ** What is AI, ML, and DL?**

 ### 🍽️ Analogy: The Chef Trio